 The entrance from Gedhong Gapura Panggung on the east side has a history beneath it.
 The snake ornament on the east side tells a story of the completion of the water castle.
 The last spot is Gedhong Temanten.
 This is where the guard station is.
 It is also a place where the off-duty guard rest.

-There is a souvenirs store and handicraft seller around the area.
-Walk along the street in front of Taman Sari street or slip into the alley.
+There is a souvenir store and handicraft seller around the area.
+Walk along the street in front of Taman Sari Street or slip into the alley.
 Visitors will find home industry handicrafts and small houses selling shirts, batik, and souvenir around the area.

 |Water Castle – Guide Range Price|